 Businesses can also suffer from people wrongfully bringing in a fake or undertrained service animal.
 As crazy as it may seem to pet lovers, not everyone likes being around pets and some have serious allergies to them.
 If your animal is anything short of the high standards set forth by certified service animals, they are not fit to be in public places.

 Many businesses fear the threat of being sued for questioning the legitimacy of service animals and so let it slide.
-But there have been increasingly more reports and claims in the news about untrained or fake service animals disrupting and endangering the cleanliness or well-being of others in public places.
+But there have been increasingly more reports in the news about untrained or fake service animals disrupting and endangering the cleanliness or well-being of others in public places.

 Some companies, such as Delta, have had to set more strict guidelines for allowing service animals on flights because of increasingly problematic situations with fake service dogs.
 It’s unfair to businesses, but even more so to their legitimately disabled customers, when extensive rules and regulations need to be put into place to ensure the safety of the people using their facilities or services.

 There is an abundance of stressors that present themselves to animals when in public.
-If the animal is not properly selected and trained to be 100% temperamentally sound in the situations that commonly arise, they can experience extreme anxiety and fear, potentially causing them to react in such a way that could bother or harm others.
+If the animal is not properly selected and trained to be 100% temperamentally sound in the situations that commonly arise, they can experience extreme anxiety and fear, potentially causing them to react in a way that could bother or harm others.

 It’s unfair to an animal that has not been rigorously trained to put them in those situations and expect them to handle it without any reaction.
-Kids will grab at dogs’ ears or strangers will approach an animal incorrectly, the presence of another animal can set them off, loud noises can make pets skittish – all of these extremely common occurrences act as stressors that can make an animal reactive in ways they normally would not.
+Kids will grab at dogs’ ears or strangers will approach an animal incorrectly, the presence of another animal can set them off, loud noises can make pets skittish – all of these extremely common occurrences act as stressors that can make an animal react in ways they normally would not.
 Some reactions, if harmful enough, could even result in the animal’s euthanasia.